Kona coffee: Kona blends

 Because of the rarity and price of Kona coffee, some retailers sell "Kona Blends."
 These are not a combination of different Kona coffees but a blend of Kona and Colombian, Brazilian, or other foreign coffees.
 Usually, they contain only the minimum required 10% Kona coffee and 90% cheaper imported beans.

 Current Hawaiian law requires blends to state only the percentage of Kona coffee on the label but not any other coffee origins.
 There is no matching Federal law.
 Some retailers use terms such as 'Kona Roast' or 'Kona Style.'
 To be considered authentic Kona coffee (without the word "blend" on the label), the state of Hawaii's labeling laws require the prominent display of the words "100% Kona Coffee".

 In 1993 the Kona Coffee Council, a regional coffee growers association, tried unsuccessfully to protect the name "Kona Coffee" by trademarking its logo with the United States Patent and Trademark Office.
 They were opposed by Kona Kai Farms, Inc, Captain Cook Coffee Co., Hawaiian Isles Enterprises, and Hawaii Coffee Company.
 In 2000 the Department of Agriculture of the State of Hawaii registered a "100% Kona Coffee" certification mark with the U.S. Patent and Trademark Office.
 Administration in regard to this certification mark was handed over by the State Department of Agriculture to the Hawaii Coffee Company, part of Topa Equities Ltd, based in Los Angeles.

 Kona coffee farmers launched a class action lawsuit against some of the largest retailers in the United States on February 27, 2019.
 The Lanham Act permits a civil action for, among other reasons, "false designation of origin."
 Walmart, Costco, Amazon, Safeway, and Kroger were among the sellers and producers of 19 brands of coffee allegedly marketed as Kona coffee that were named in the complaint.
 Several companies agreed to a settlement in March 2021 totaling more than $13.1 million to benefit Kona coffee farmers.

 Recent developments

 In the 1990s, Kona coffee growers sued a company called Kona Kai Farms, based in Berkeley, California.
 In October 1996, federal officials in San Francisco indicted Kona Kai Farms executive Michael Norton on wire fraud and money laundering charges.
 He was found to have put Central American coffee into bags with labels indicating it was Kona coffee since 1993.

-In 2000 Michael Norton pleaded guilty to one count of wire fraud and one count of tax evasion.
+In 2000 Norton pleaded guilty to one count of wire fraud and one count of tax evasion.

 Some Kona farms have become successful tourist attractions.
 Although some roadside stands are allowed with special permits, large gift shops in some areas that are zoned agricultural have met local resistance.

 Former Mayor of Hawaii County Stephen Yamashiro, who served from 1992 to 2000, is credited with introducing the "100% Kona Coffee" logo and emblem now used by the industry.